garykac/clipboard/clipboard.md

 * The current model is synchronous, so it blocks the main page.
   * This makes permission prompts more irritating (since the page is blocked).
   * This prevents sanitizing data types (like images) that need to be transcoded.
-    * Transcoding is required to guard against exploits in external parsers.
+    * Transcoding is sometimes required to guard against exploits in external parsers.
     * It's not reasonable to block page while large images are being sanitized.

-* The code required to perform cut/copy/paste actions is... bizarre:
+* The code required for programmatic clipboard actions is... bizarre:
   * To modify the clipboard, you need to add an event listener for 'copy'.
 This listener will fire when you call `execCommand('copy')` and also for any user initiated copies.
   * To copy part of the DOM, you need to modify the current selection.